andrew/ultimate-awesome/README.md

 - [awesome-multivariate-time-series-anomaly-detection-algorithms](https://github.com/lzz19980125/awesome-multivariate-time-series-anomaly-detection-algorithms) - This repository contains a reading list of papers on multivariate time series anomaly detection.
 This repository is still being continuously improved.
 - [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-riotjs](https://github.com/pankajparashar-zz/awesome-riotjs) - A curated list of awesome riot.js resources!.
+- [awesome-cybersecurity](https://github.com/secnotes/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
 - [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
 Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-falsehoods-programmers-believe](https://github.com/spickermann/awesome-falsehoods-programmers-believe) - A curated list of falsehoods programmers believe.
 - [awesome-fms-in-3d](https://github.com/vgthengane/awesome-fms-in-3d) - A comprehensive surevy on Multimodal Models in 3D.